 In order to use functional fitness exercises more efficiently, you need to have the basics.
 Balance and coordination are essential and go hand in hand, just like strength and power.
 Range of mobility and flexibility are also important.
 When you first start on your journey of regaining your fitness, you have to start slowly.
-Jumping in with both feet leaves your body unprepared and will often result in injuries that slow down your progress.
+Jumping in with both feet leaves your body unprepared and often results in injuries that slow down your progress.

 There are several benefits associated with functional fitness.
 One of the most important is that it helps you perform specific activities more efficiently.
 Strength and endurance are important, but they only go so far, especially if you have a specific goal in mind.
-Functional fitness gives you the ability to perform day to day activities without becoming drained or risking an injury that may put you out of commission for a long period of time.
+Functional fitness gives you the ability to perform day-to-day activities without becoming drained or risking an injury that may put you out of commission for a long period of time.

 For someone who has experienced a stroke or any type of devastating injury, functional fitness helps bring back your ability to perform tasks such as standing up from a chair, moving furniture, cleaning your home, or even doing simple yard work.

 Swimming is the perfect exercise for improving both function and form.
-Not only does it use your weight as resistance, it encourages you to stretch as you move through the water.
+Not only does it use your weight as resistance, but it also encourages you to stretch as you move through the water.
 You regain strength, mobility, and flexibility without placing unnecessary stress on your joints or the injured areas of your body.
 A few of the best functional exercises include:

-Wall push-ups – Keeps the upper back and arms strong without placing pressure on the lower back
+Wall push-ups – Keeps the upper back and arms strong without placing pressure on the lower back.

-Overhead stretches – Reduces pressure on the spine, opens the rib cage and allows for easier breathing; also makes it easier to reach for objects in any direction
+Overhead stretches – Reduces pressure on the spine, opens the rib cage, and allows for easier breathing; also makes it easier to reach for objects in any direction.

-Dance! – While the other exercises are focused on improving the function of the muscles, dancing strengthens and tones, but at the same time also works the heart and lungs
+Dance! – While the other exercises are focused on improving the function of the muscles, dancing strengthens and tones, but at the same time also works the heart and lungs.

 Not every exercise has to be performed in a gym.
 Many people, women especially, don’t exercise as they should because they feel that working out is only effective if it occurs in a gym setting.
 Not true!!
 Any activity can be turned into an exercise if you think about the mechanics and apply them properly.
 Vacuuming is an excellent multi-purpose exercise.
-15 minutes of running a vacuum allows you to perform side lunges, front lunges, stretches, and dance.
+15 minutes of running a vacuum allow you to perform side lunges, front lunges, stretches, and dance.
 This is 15 minutes that consists of enough exercises to complete a full-body workout.

 S.A.I.D. stands for Specific Adaption to Imposed Demand.
-What this translates to is simple.
-Exercises can be specifically adapted to meet the demands that are imposed on the body.
+What this translates to is simple – exercises can be specifically adapted to meet the demands that are imposed on the body.
 Vacuuming uses different muscles than pushing a lawnmower.
 Climbing stairs will use a different set of muscles than those used for reaching for files across your desk.